-34.-(1) Subject to the terms of issue of the share in question, the company may, by ordinary resolution on the recommendation of the directors, decide to pay all or part of a dividend or other distribution payable in respect of a share by transferring non-

-- (2) For the purposes of paying a non-cash distribution, the directors may make whatever - arrangements they think fit, including, where any difficulty arises regarding the distribution- - (a) fixing the value of any assets, - (b) paying cash to any distribution recipient on the basis of that value in order to adjust the rights of recipients, and - (c) vesting any assets in trustees bankruptcy of one or more joint holders, or otherwise, the notice is not effective unless it is expressed to be given, and signed, by all the holders or persons otherwise entitled to the share
+- 34. (1) Subject to the terms of issue of the share in question, the company may, by ordinary resolution on the recommendation of the directors, decide to pay all or part of a dividend or other distribution payable in respect of a share by transferring non-cash assets of equivalent value (including, without limitation, shares or other securities in any company). - (2) For the purposes of paying a non-cash distribution, the directors may make whatever aπangements they think fit, including, where any difficulty arises regarding the distribution- - (a) fixing the value of any assets; - (b) paying cash to any distribution recipient on the basis of that value in order to adjust the rights of recipients; and - (c) vesting any assets in trustees.